A guide to human resource metrics

 - Establish a business strategy

 Now that you know why gathering and tracking HR data is essential, the next step is to figure out what to track.
-Different data provides different insights.
-You should identify your organizational goals to know what data to gather and track to measure your performance.
+Different types of data offer unique, valuable insights.
+You should identify your organizational goals to know what data to gather and track to measure your business performance.

-Below are the top HR data points any business can track to provide strategic insights into HR trends, costs, efficiencies, productivity, and success.
-Every organization is unique, so choose the metrics that are most relevant to your goals.
+Below, we'll review the key HR data points that businesses can track for insights on trends, costs, workforce productivity, and business success.
+Every organization is different, so pick the metrics that matter most for your goals.

 Employee demographics

-Your HR department should track various employee demographics and employee headcount over time to measure growth and diversity.
-It is also essential to protect organizations against discrimination claims and satisfy federal and state laws.
+HR should monitor employee demographics and numbers to track headcount growth and diversity.
+It's also important to protect organizations from discrimination claims and follow the law.

-Organizations with 100 or more employees must file an EEO-1 report each year to the Equal Employment Opportunity Commission (EEOC).
+Organizations with 100 or more employees must file an EEO-1 report annually to the Equal Employment Opportunity Commission (EEOC).
 This includes information such as race and gender.
 However, all employers should track this information.

 One way to gather employee demographic information is by conducting an anonymous survey.
-You’ll want to be transparent about how you will use the data.
+You'll want to be transparent about how you will use the data to encourage participation.

 Employee retention rate

-You can track your employee retention rate to understand how your retention strategies are performing and gauge employee morale.
-Pair this metric with your employee turnover rate and the average cost associated with turnover to get a sense of how much your organization spends on replacing workers who leave.
+You can track your employee retention rate to gauge the effectiveness of your retention strategies and evaluate employee morale.
+Combine this metric with your employee turnover rate and the average turnover costs to see how much your organization spends on replacing workers who leave your organization.

-Tracking this data helps organizations make data-driven decisions about recruitment strategy, hiring, onboarding, retention, and HR policy.
+Tracking these overall recruitment metrics helps organizations make data-driven decisions on hiring, onboarding, retention, and HR policy.

 Calculating your employee retention rate

-Standard retention rates are anywhere from 70%-85% but vary significantly by industry and calculation method.
-You can even break down your retention rate by department or manager.
-This is known as retention rate per manager.
+Standard retention rates are anywhere from 70%-85% but vary by industry and calculation method.
+You can even break down your employee retention rate by company leadership, department, or manager.
+This is known as the retention rate per manager.

 Cost of turnover

-Knowing and tracking the cost of losing an employee will help you make more strategic decisions about benefits and retention activities.
-You should also monitor new hire turnover, or what percentage of new hires leave within their first 90 days or year of employment.
+Knowing and tracking the cost of losing an employee will help you make more informed business decisions about benefits and retention activities.
+You should also monitor new hire turnover, or what percentage of employees leave within their first 90 days or year of employment.

 How to find your turnover rate